The Codex

 Outside options are the hidden half of confidence

-An outside option is any credible alternative if this deal dies: another lead, retained revenue, enough runway to say no, a smaller productized offer, or a healthier client mix.
+An outside option is any credible alternative if this deal dies: another lead, retained revenue, enough runway to say no, a smaller productized offer, a healthier client mix, or a non-client path such as focusing on current delivery and referral work.
 The practical question is not “How do I sound more confident?”
 It is “What has to be true so my no is real?”

 Use a concession ladder